alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 Looking at the counts of each powerup, Explode clearly appears the most and Multiplier appears the least.
 Again applying some nice number bias, I assume that Explodes are 2x more likely, Fills are 2/3rd as likely, and Multipliers are 1/3rd as likely.

+Two asides here.
+One, my rules engine does not implement some powerups.
+If those powerups are picked, I pretend the block has no powerup.
+Two, the powerup logic differs between the HTML5 and Flash version.
+In a few levels of the Flash version, I've seen more than 3 powerups appear.

 Step 3: Sanity Check